Míchel (footballer, born 1975): Rayo

 On 9 July 2012, after having appeared in only nine games as Rayo retained their league status – just 246 minutes of action – the 36-year-old Míchel retired from football, being immediately appointed coach of his main club's youth sides.
-On 21 February 2017, he replaced Rubén Baraja at the helm of the first team, debuting four days later with a 1–0 loss at neighbours Getafe via a last-minute own goal by Chechu Dorado; the side eventually achieved promotion to the top division in the 2017–18 campaign as champions.
+On 21 February 2017, he replaced Rubén Baraja at the helm of the main squad, debuting four days later with a 1–0 loss at neighbours Getafe via a last-minute own goal by Chechu Dorado; the side eventually achieved promotion to the top division in the 2017–18 campaign as champions.

 Míchel signed a new one-year contract with the option of a second, before 2018–19 began.
-He was dismissed on 18 March 2019 after seven consecutive defeats left the Vallecas club six points inside the relegation zone; he was replaced by Paco Jémez as the team suffered relegation.
+He was dismissed on 18 March 2019 after seven consecutive defeats left the Vallecas team six points inside the relegation zone; he was replaced by Paco Jémez in an eventual relegation.

 Huesca

 On 1 June 2019, Míchel was named manager of Huesca, recently demoted to the second tier.
-He and his side won another promotion, again in the top position.
+He oversaw another promotion, again in the top position.

 On 12 January 2021, as the team ranked in last place, Míchel was relieved of his duties, while the season ended again in descent.